phatak-dev/blog/_posts/2023-08-16-understanding-spark-connect-4.md

 {%endhighlight%}

-We can start the python shell by providing the remote as parameter for spark session.
-We seen this parameter in the earlier [scala example](/understanding-spark-connect-3#1-create-spark-session-using-spark-client-api).
+We can start the python shell by providing the remote as a parameter for spark session.
+We have seen this parameter in the earlier [scala example](/understanding-spark-connect-3#1-create-spark-session-using-spark-client-api).

 ## Spark Connect Spark Session

-Once we started the pyspark shell, we can check are we running against spark-connect API by inspecting **spark** variable which points to spark session.
+Once we started the pyspark shell, we can check if we are running against spark-connect API by inspecting the **spark** variable that points to spark session.

 {% highlight python %}
 spark